Huntsville

 Where: Huntsville Botanical Garden

-Details: Celebrating its 30th anniversary, this event transforms the garden into a winter wonderland with elaborate light displays, attracting over 80,000 visitors annually. ([axios.com](https://www.axios.com/local/huntsville/2025/11/13/huntsville-galaxy-of-lights-holidays-alabama?utm_source=openai))
+Details: Celebrating its 30th anniversary, this event transforms the garden into a dazzling display of holiday lights and themed exhibits, attracting over 80,000 visitors each year. (axios.com)

 Parks & Recreation

-Huntsville offers a plethora of parks and recreational facilities that cater to a wide range of interests.
-Here are some notable options:
+Huntsville’s amenities include an array of parks and recreational facilities that cater to outdoor enthusiasts and families alike.
+Here are some notable spots:

 • Madison County Nature Trail

-Features: A 1.5-mile trail surrounding Sky Lake, a covered bridge, picnic areas, and an open-air pavilion.
-Recognized as a Treasure Forest and Wildlife Sanctuary. ([en.wikipedia.org](https://en.wikipedia.org/wiki/Madison_County_Nature_Trail?utm_source=openai))
+Features: A 1.5-mile trail encircling the 17-acre Sky Lake, a covered bridge, picnic areas, and an open-air pavilion.

 • Hays Nature Preserve

-Features: Over 10 miles of trails for hiking, biking, and horseback riding across 538 acres of preserved land. ([en.wikipedia.org](https://en.wikipedia.org/wiki/Hays_Nature_Preserve?utm_source=openai))
+Features: Over 10 miles of trails for hiking, biking, and horseback riding, along with diverse ecosystems including riverfront and swampland.

 • Sharon Johnston Park

-Features: A 12-acre fishing lake, Olympic-size swimming pool, outdoor track, soccer fields, campground facilities, and picnic shelters. ([en.wikipedia.org](https://en.wikipedia.org/wiki/Sharon_Johnston_Park?utm_source=openai))
+Features: A 12-acre fishing lake, Olympic-size swimming pool, outdoor track, soccer fields, and campground facilities.

 Community Character